Glossy as a cultural symbol

 Glossy glossy in technical literature of TČM

-The first book of the TČM dedicated to the description of natural remedies and their effects was the Canon of the divine farmer, Shen-nong pen caoing, written around 200 AD and gradually expanded.
-The canon of the divine farmer recognizes several types of glossy glasses, which rank among the drugs in the foreground.
-In the "Supplement to Classic of Materia Medica" (502-536 AD) and Ben Cao Gang Mu, which is considered to be the first Chinese Pharmacopoeia, this fungus is attributed to strengthening effects, enhancing vital energy, enhancing cardiac function, improving memory, and Anti-aging effect.
-According to the current "National Pharmacy of the PRC" (in 2000), G. lucidum strengthens chi ("life energy"), relaxes the mind , helps against cough and asthma and is recommended for insomnia , cardiac arrhythmias , vestibular dysfunction and dyspnoea Note: arrhythmias, vestibular disorders, shortness of breath, etc. are the diagnostic categories of the TCM, which have a precise definition in TČM not exactly identical to our common understanding of these words.
+The first book of the TČM dedicated to the description of natural remedies and their effects was the Canon of the Divine Farmer, Shen-nong Pen Cao Ching, written about 200 AD and gradually expanded.
+The canon of the divine farmer recognizes several types of shiny polish, which ranks among the drugs in the foreground.
+In the "Supplement to the Classic of Materia Medica" (502-536 AD) and Ben Cao Gang Mu, which is considered to be the first Chinese Pharmacopoeia, this fungus is attributed to strengthening effects, enhancing vital energy, enhancing heart function, improving memory, and anti-aging effect.
+According to the current "National Pharmacy of the PRC" (2000), G. lucidum strengthens chi ("life energy"), relaxes the mind , helps against cough and asthma and is recommended for insomnia , cardiac arrhythmias , vestibular dysfunction and dyspnoea note: arrhythmia, vestibular disorders, shortness of breath, etc. are diagnostic categories of TČM, which have a precise definition in TČM not exactly identical to our common understanding of these words.

-Glossy glamor plays a role in traditional Chinese medicine that is, to a certain extent, analogous to ginseng .
-Just like ginseng, Glossy is highly valued.
-Just like ginseng, glossy is totally harmless.
+Glossy glamor plays a role in traditional Chinese medicine, which is to some extent analogous to ginseng .
+Like ginseng, Glossy is highly valued.
+Just like ginseng, the gloss is completely harmless.
 Just like ginseng, the glossy face also suffers from complicated taxonomy and nomenclature problems.
-Even Shen-nong's book of herbs (about 100 pnl) recognizes six kinds of "ling-chi" by color and puts it in the highest category of medication corresponding to today's adaptogens.
-As with ginseng, glutaraldehydes are triterpenoids (ganoderic acids, etc.) and proteoglycans (more commonly called "polysaccharides").
+Even Shen-nong's book of herbs (about 100 pnl) recognizes six kinds of "ling-chi" by color and places it in the highest category of medication, corresponding to today's adaptogens.
+Like ginseng, glutaraldehydes are triterpenoids (ganoderic acids, etc.) and proteoglycans (more commonly called "polysaccharides").
 Unlike ginseng, however, glossy ice has no effects that would be subjectively observable in the short term.